top of page

 Samantha has been with Pakenham Secondary College since the beginning of 2024.
 A descendant of the Wurundjeri and Dja Dja Wurrung tribes of the Melbourne and Bendigo regions, she has been educating our students about traditional Wurundjeri symbols, telling Creation and Dreamtime stories, and sharing insightful knowledge of Indigenous culture, including her expertise in Indigenous flora.
 Samantha has also taught weaving, woodwork practices, and created Indigenous digital art using Procreate.

-In 2025, Samantha will expand her program to further share her vast knowledge of Indigenous culture.
-She will instruct students on sustainability in food, continue the Indigenous art program, and lead our students in the celebration of Pakenham Secondary College’s Indigenous Cultural Day.
+In 2025, Samantha expanded her program to further share her vast knowledge of Indigenous culture.
+She instructed students on sustainability in food, continued the Indigenous art program - including assisting our Year 10 students with the beautiful mosaics that appear on the cover of our 2025 Yearbook and are placed by our indigenous garden beds), and lead our students in the celebration of Pakenham Secondary College’s Indigenous Cultural Day.

 Your Future, Our Focus Program

-In 2024, Pakenham Secondary College Indigenous students attended the 'Your Future, Our Focus' program at The William Cooper Institute, which offers Koorie students the chance to explore higher education at Monash University.
+Our Indigenous students recently attended the 'Your Future, Our Focus' program at The William Cooper Institute, which offers Koorie students the chance to explore higher education at Monash University.
 The event featured cultural and educational activities, allowing students to connect with peers and ambassadors while learning about diverse academic programs.

 PSC Indigenous Cultural Day